IBM Cloud Docs

 IBM Cloudant's replication allows two or more IBM Cloudant databases' changes to be written bi-directionally, whether in the same instance or to a different instance, perhaps in another region or in another account.
 Data can be synchronised globally, and applications can write to their nearest copy of the data.

-IBM Cloudant has an HTTP API which makes it easy to integrate with web applications and microservices, enabling access from virtually any programming language or environment.
+The IBM Cloudant HTTPS API makes it easy to integrate with web applications and microservices, enabling access from virtually any programming language or environment.
 IBM Cloudant has a web UI to provide easy management of an instance, its databases, indexes, documents, replications and more.

 IBM Cloudant's SDKs transparently interact with IBM's Identity and Access Management (IAM) service to provide access control to the IBM Cloudant instance at a database level.